 Although procurement and finance teams may be involved, it’s the legal department that brings the necessary lens to a contract audit.
 Legal teams understand how subtle clause variations—like indemnification terms or jurisdiction selections—can have real consequences in courtrooms or during disputes.

-Moreover, legal professionals are best equipped to interpret evolving compliance requirements, such as those related to data protection or ESG.
-By leading contract audits, legal departments not only minimize legal exposure but also strengthen their role as trusted advisors to the business.
+Moreover, legal professionals are best equipped to interpret evolving compliance requirements, such as those related to data protection, ESG, or industry-specific regulations.
+By leading contract audits, legal departments not only minimize legal exposure but also strengthen their roles as trusted advisors to the business.

 When to Conduct a Contract Audit